zeyneppkts/zeyneppkts/README.md

 - 👋 Hi, I’m @zeyneppkts
-- 👀 I’m interested in Web Developing, Yoga and Knitting
+- 👀 I’m interested in Reading, Yoga and Knitting
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me zeyneppkts28@gmail.com
 - 😄 Pronouns: she/her